National Party South Africa (2008): Policies

-Current participation
+Participation

-Although the party was on the ballot for the Western Cape Provincial Parliament in the 2009 poll, they only attracted 3 378 votes and failed to secure a seat.
+Although the party was on the ballot for the Western Cape Provincial Parliament in the 2009 poll, they only attracted 3,378 votes and failed to secure a seat.
 They nominated several candidates registered for the 2011 local government elections, one of whom, Bonita Elvira Hufkie, was listed on her ward ballot for both the National Party and the Pan Africanist Congress.
-The NP failed to win any wards, but obtained one council seat through the proportional representation vote, which will be filled by Achmat Williams, who topped the party's PR candidate list.
+The NP failed to win any wards, but obtained one council seat through the proportional representation (PR) vote, which was filled by Achmat Williams, who topped the party's PR candidate list.